 Water temperature in a lake determines the behavior of many parameters responsible for water quality.
 Thermal stratification occurs within a lake with a distinct difference in temperature between the surface water (epilimnion layer) and the deeper water (hypolimnion layer) separated by a thermocline.
 The thermocline is identified when the water changes by more than one degree Celsius per meter.
 Under winter conditions, ice covers the surface water and a thermocline is formed with the colder water at the surface and the warmer water at the bottom of the lake.
 Lakes without thermal stratification mix from top to bottom and this mixing allows oxygen to distribute throughout the water column preventing hypolimnetic anoxia (lack of oxygen).
-In the summer time, warmer surface water can facilitate cyanobacteria blooms at the lake surface (Wetzel, R. 2001).
+In the summertime, warmer surface water can facilitate Cyanobacteria blooms at the lake surface (Wetzel, R. 2001).

-The East Basin temperatures were recorded to a maximum depth of 10 m on March 28, June 14, July 18, July 26, August 9, August 14, and August 28, 2018.
-Results of temperatures observed on different dates and depths are illustrated in Figure 3.
-A minimum temperature of 0.526 ^oC was observed on March 28, 2018 at a 1 m depth, which increased to a temperature of 4.31 ^oC at a 10 m depth.
+The East Basin temperatures were recorded to a maximum depth of 11 m on March 17, May 28, June 24, and August 18, 2020.
+Results of temperatures observed on different dates and depths are illustrated in Figure 4.
+A minimum temperature of 0.666 $^{\circ}$ C was observed on March 17, 2020 at a 1 m depth, which increased to a temperature of 4.313 $^{\circ}$ C at a 10 m depth.

-Sampling events in the summer of 2018 showed an average temperature of 18.2 ^oC in the East Basin of LLB Lake.
-Uniform temperature profiles were observed during the summer as temperatures over depth did not vary significantly.
-As such, thermal stratification was not observed on any of the sampling events between March 28 and August 28, 2018.
+Sampling events in the summer of 2020 showed an average summer water temperature of 14.95 °C in the East Basin of LLB Lake.
+Uniform temperature profiles were observed as temperatures over depth did not vary significantly.

-Figure 4: Temperature profile for East Basin of Lac La Biche Lake - 2018
+Figure 4: Temperature profile for East Basin of Lac La Biche Lake - 2020